-This Lemon Herb Tahini sauce tastes amazing with meditation foods, middle eastern foods, fresh vegetables, green salads, crackers and pita breads, and can even be topped on proteins like chicken and fish.
-It has a hummus like feel.
+This Lemon Herb Tahini sauce tastes amazing with meditation foods, middle eastern foods, fresh vegetables, green salads, crackers and pita breads.
+My family loves eating it with grilled chicken.
+It has become a household staple during the summer months.

-Top Air Fryer Brussel Sprouts, 5 Minute Air Fryer Green Beans, Air Fryer Asparagus, or dip Easy Arepa Con Queso and Air Fryer Zucchini Fritters in this copycat dressing.
+This dip is perfect for Air Fryer Brussel Sprouts, 5 Minute Air Fryer Green Beans, Air Fryer Asparagus, Roasted Sunchokes, Arepa Con Queso, Elderflower Fritters and Air Fryer Zucchini Fritters.
+We most recently used it as a Pretzel Dip.

 For other ways to use Tahini look at this Tahini Salad.
 It's a great way to use this delicious sesame seed butter.

-- Tahini-tahini is the base of this dressing and is found most commonly near where the peanut butter is found in most grocery stores.
+- Tahini-Tahini is the base of this dressing and is found most commonly near where peanut butter is found in most grocery stores.

-- Lemon- you can use either freshly squeezed lemon or lemon juice from the bottle.
+- Lemon- You can use either freshly squeezed lemon or lemon juice from the bottle.
+We've learned that freshly squeezed lemon juice has a better flavor.

 - Minced Garlic-fresh minced garlic is best for this recipe.